tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

 First we add the two new Authentication types to the enum.

 <div class="note-area">
-  I really shouldn't have named this enum “AuthenticationScheme”, since that has a specific meaning for ASP.Net Core 2 already, sorry about that.
+  I really shouldn't have named this enum "AuthenticationScheme", since that has a specific meaning for ASP.Net Core 2 already, sorry about that.
 Future refactor opportunity.
 </div>